dso6060/jdp/docs/SETUP_GUIDE.md

 1. **Download the extension files**:
    - Clone or download this repository
-   - Navigate to the `public` folder
+   - Navigate to the `extension` folder

 2. **Update the configuration**:
-   - Open `public/config.js` in a text editor
+   - Open `extension/config.js` in a text editor
    - Replace the deployment ID:
    ```javascript
    const DEPLOYMENT_ID = 'YOUR_ACTUAL_DEPLOYMENT_ID_HERE';
    ```

 3. **Update the background script**:
-   - Open `public/background.js` in a text editor
+   - Open `extension/background.js` in a text editor
    - Replace the webhook configuration:
    ```javascript
    const WEBHOOK_CONFIG = {